About OS Company

 He has worked for the U.S. National Park Service in Montana, Texas, and Virginia.
 Later he worked for the U.S. Forest Service at the Tongass National Forest in southeast Alaska.
 Additional work in Alaska includes the North Slope Borough-Department of Wildlife Management and Muskox Oomingmak Cooperative.
 Dr. Nader has worked seven and a half years in zoological institutions around the U.S. including Pittsburgh Zoo & PPG Aquarium, North Carolina Zoo, Minnesota Zoo, and Lehigh Valley Zoo.
 Dr. Nader continues to work as a small animal, emergency room, and critical care clinician.

-Currently, Dr. Nader is an Associate Professor of Veterinary Anatomy and Wildlife/Zoological Medicine at Lincoln Memorial University-College of Veterinary Medicine.
+Most recently, Dr. Nader was an Associate Professor of Veterinary Anatomy and Wildlife/Zoological Medicine at Lincoln Memorial University-College of Veterinary Medicine.

 Projects